Cubeir/Vanilla-RTX-App/README.md

 https://aka.ms/SegoeFluentIcons (or http://aka.ms/SegoeMDL2 for Windows 10)
 - Non-English languages are not supported, there may be issues with other system languages. (untested, non-critical)
 - The app's appearance is not properly accounted for with Windows accessibility features. (untested, non-critical)
-- Light theme is generally not as pretty as Dark theme (tested, non-critical, seriously? what's wrong with you? use dark theme)

 ### Need help?

-Ask your questions or post suggestions/issues to forum channel of [Vanilla RTX Discord](https://discord.gg/A4wv4wwYud).
-You can also alert @cubeir on [Minecraft RTX Community Discord](https://discord.gg/eKVKD3c).
+Open an issue here, ask your questions or post suggestions/issues to forum channel of [Vanilla RTX Discord](https://discord.gg/A4wv4wwYud) — You can also alert @cubeir on [Minecraft RTX Community Discord](https://discord.gg/eKVKD3c).
+Anything works!

 ### Disclaimer

 Vanilla RTX App (formely known as Vanilla RTX Tuner) is not associated or affiliated with Mojang Studios or Nvidia.

-### PSA
-If you're seeing major visual glitches, or your game crashes after installing a BetterRTX preset, it's because BetterRTX API hasn't been updated or your game is outdated, go back to your default preset or update the game, hit the refresh button in the top left of the window to clear API's preset cache, so you can get the fresh version that works for the latest Minecraft update!